dermotte/itec-webpage-mlux/courses/games-ss16.md

 practical assignments.
 Please make sure you are enrolled.

 # Schedule
 All courses start c.t. if not otherwise noted.
+Slides can be found [in the slides repository on Google Drive](https://drive.google.com/folderview?id=0B8x2stWZlk6US0dmbW5MaTJNUTg&usp=sharing).

 | Day    | Time   | Place  | Topic | Reading |
 |:------|:------|:------|:---|:---|